BoltzExchange/boltz-backend/docs/api.md

 Response objects:

-You will always have these values in the reponse object:
+You will always have these values in the response object:

 - `id`: id of the freshly created swap
 - `timeoutBlockHeight`: block height at which the swap will be cancelled